PK-12 Principal Leadership

 In the second of the two 8-week internship courses comprising the required capstone immersion experience, administrative interns will complete the initial internship action plan, finish the action research project, add all remaining required artifacts to their e-folios, complete the required project components, participate in required on-line seminars, and continue to submit weekly reflections and internship logs.
 Internship experiences are designed to guide candidates through specific standards-aligned experiences with resulting growth in competencies demonstrated through application in practice.

 At Northcentral University, we pride ourselves in being completely transparent when it comes to tuition and fees.
-We have adopted an all-inclusive tuition model that gives you the cost of your Master of Education tuition and fees in one flat program rate*.
-The only additional cost above your MEd program rate is books.
+If a cost is not included in our Cost Per Course Tuition Rate, we let you know up front.
+Currently, the only additional cost above your program rate* is books.
 Learn more about the NCU’s MEd costs below:

 - Average book cost per course: $110